Prathamansh/Java-FSE-DeepSkilling/Week 1_Design Patterns and Principles/05_Implementing the Decorator Pattern/README.md

-# 📣 Decorator Pattern Example in Java
+# 📣 Implementing the Decorator Pattern

 This project demonstrates the **Decorator Design Pattern** to build a flexible notification system that can send messages via multiple channels like Email, SMS, and Slack.